Cocktails Not To Pass Over

 A new Web site takes a non-traditional approach to the traditional Seder meal.

-For most, Passover, which begins at sundown today, is commemorated by imbibing wine—and lots of it.
-But this year, thanks to The Sipping Seder—a new Web site dedicated to creating non-traditional cocktails inspired by elements of a traditional Seder plate—many may mix it up with mixed drinks instead.
+For most, Passover is commemorated by imbibing wine—and lots of it.
+But thanks to The Sipping Seder—a Web site dedicated to creating non-traditional cocktails inspired by elements of a traditional Seder plate—many may mix it up with mixed drinks instead.

 “The concept behind The Sipping Seder was to re-imagine the traditional Passover meal as a cocktail list based on classic inspirations and a bit of modern mixology,” says Rob Corwin, cofounder of the site.
 He and his partner, Danny Jacobs are based in San Francisco.
 “The nature of the project is rather irreverent, but we put a lot of serious thought into the cocktail recipes,” he says.